rampatra/animatescroll.js/README.md

 My name is Ram Swaroop.
 I am a Programmer as well as a Designer.
 I am the Founder of Compzets.com, have developed various other online applications and mobile apps.

 This is my first jQuery Plugin and I hope you all like it.
-You are free to make more improvements to the code.
+You are free to make more improvements to the code by sending a pull-request.

 If my plugin helped you or unlikely for any issues tweet me [@ramswarooppatra](https://twitter.com/ramswarooppatra), will be happy to hear from you.